PerlFFI/FFI-Platypus/README.md

 Define a type.
 The first argument is the native or C name of the type.
 The second argument (optional) is an alias name that you can use to refer to this new type.
-See [FFI:Platypus::Type](FFI:Platypus::Type) for legal type definitions.
+See [FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type) for legal type definitions.

 Examples: